-Suddenly I found myself spending more and more time with my new workmates and less and less time with my university friends.
-However, as weeks went by, the realization that I had not yet made any truly genuine connections made my time at work each day seem longer than reality.
+Suddenly I found myself spending more and more time with my new workmates, and less and less time with my university friends.
+As weeks went by, the realization that I had not yet made any truly genuine connections at work, made my time in the office seemingly drag on endlessly.
 On average, people spend close to a third of their adult lives at work, so consequentially you end up spending a lot of time with those you work with, so you better as hell like them or find a new job!
-In society today, work friendship have become extremely complex due to workplace hierarchies, cliques, favoritism, and the forever blurry lines between friend and co-worker.
+In today's society, work friendship have become extremely complex due to workplace hierarchies, cliques, favoritism, and the forever blurry lines between friend and co-worker.

-But just how easy is it to make friends at work after all?
 While the workplace can breed competition and sometimes not-so-nice office politics, friendships can and do begin to thrive.
-In my professional journey to achieve the career I’ve always wanted, I never imagined myself working just as hard to maintain friendships as to move forward with my career.
+In my professional journey to achieve the career I’ve always wanted, I never imagined myself working just as hard to maintain friendships as I do to move forward with my career.
 After three years at the ad agency where I currently work, I can now successfully state that I have made a genuine friend at work.
 But why did it take so long?

 Work friendships are complicated, and require balance and self-awareness.
 In a formal workplace environment, there is a subtle gap between being open with others and being too open, and you never want the latter!
 Oversharing can tarnish your reputation and lead to mistrust and workplace gossip.
 Trust me, I learned the hard way!
 However, I bounced back and was able to learn how to share just enough information to seem open to new friendships, but not so much that I became too vulnerable.